jaejunh/clj-esptool/README.md

 ### Install lein exec

-Although it's not neccessary, I recommend you to install [lein-exec](https://github.com/kumarshantanu/lein-exec)  to run example clojure script outside of REPL.
+Although it's not neccessary, it's very handy if you can run clojure script outside of REPL.
+I recommend you to install [lein-exec](https://github.com/kumarshantanu/lein-exec)  to run the example script from your shell.